janelia-flyem/dvid-io/blog/2020-12-22-hemibrain-v1.2-release.md

 ### Downloads

-From the 26+ TB of data, we can generate [a compact (?
-MB) data model](https://storage.cloud.google.com/hemibrain/v1.2/exported-traced-adjacencies-v1.2.tar.gz) containing the following:
+From the 26+ TB of data, we can generate [a compact (44 MB) data model](https://storage.cloud.google.com/hemibrain/v1.2/exported-traced-adjacencies-v1.2.tar.gz) containing the following:

 * Table of the neuron IDs, types, and instance names.
 * Neuron-neuron connection table with synapse count between each pair.
 * Same as above but each connection pair is split by ROI in which the synapses reside.

 You can [download all the data injected into neuPrint+](https://storage.cloud.google.com/hemibrain-release/neuprint/hemibrain_v1.2_neo4j_inputs.zip) (excluding the 3D data and skeletons) in CSV format.

-*Pending* ...
-The skeletons of the 21,663 traced neurons are [available as a tar file]().
-Included is a CSV file `traced-neurons.csv` listing the *instance* and *type* of each traced body ID.

 ### Neuroglancer Precomputed Data